 It appears that the DDR had at least two initial contracts on hand for WEIGER rifles, from Peru and from India, but then in 1989 with the fall of the Berlin wall, East Germany merged with West Germany under Western governance.
 The latter quickly stifled most arms manufacture programs conducted by the East, including the STG 940 rifle.
 It appears that the manufacture of the Wieger STG 940 rifles ceased in 1990, and most of the rifles made were scrapped by 1992.

-Later on, during early 2000s, some American companies such as Inter Ordnance (IO Inc) began to manufacture semi-automatic copies of the STG 940 in .223 and 7.62×39 using imported parts, and it seems that IO Inc still makes several semi-automatic AK-type rifles with STG-940 styled stocks and front sights.
+During the early 2000’s, some American companies such as Inter Ordnance (I.O.
+Inc) began to manufacture semi-automatic copies of the STG 940 in .223 Remington and 7.62×39 using imported parts, and it seems that I.O.
+Inc still makes several semi-automatic AK-type rifles that have STG-940 style stocks and front sights.

 The Wieger STG 941 assault rifle is a gas operated, rotary bolt locked weapon based on the Kalashnikov AK-74.
-It shares same basic stamped steel receiver, controls and overall layout, with several distinctive features, such as indigenous shoulder stocks made from polymer, with rubber inserts for length of pull adjustments, polymer forends, M6A2-style birdcage flash suppressors and front sight bases moved to the gas block.
-The STG 942 featured side-folding East German styled shoulder stock made from thick steel wire.
-All rifles use specially made 30-round steel magazines.
+It shares the same basic stamped steel receiver, control set up and overall layout.
+There are several distinctive features however, such as indigenous shoulder stocks made from polymer, with rubber inserts for length of pull adjustments, a polymer forend, M16A2-style birdcage flash suppressors and front sight bases moved to the gas block.
+The STG 942 featured side-folding East German styled shoulder stock made from a thick steel wire frame.
+The STG 940-942 series rifles use specially made 30-round steel magazines.